Skip To Content

 4 Multiple revenue streams, endorsements, appearance fees

-One of the primary ways that athletes and entertainers differ from other sectors is that their income almost always comes through a variety of different channels.
+One of the primary ways that athletes and entertainers differ from other earners in other sectors is that their income almost always comes through a variety of different channels.
 They may make a base salary, while also enjoying signing and performance bonuses, appearance fees, sponsorship deals, prize money, royalties and back-end compensation.
 There can potentially be different rules and regulations that govern tax rates and deductible expenses for each of these sources of income.
 For example, when most people sell property that they create, any gain is taxed as ordinary income.
-However, when a songwriter sells a song or part or all of their songwriting catalog, proceeds are taxed under the more favorable capital gains.
-Understanding the tax ramifications of different sources of income is critical to their financial management and well-being.
+However, when a songwriter sells a song or part or all of their songwriting catalog, proceeds can be taxed under the more favorable capital gains rate if the appropriate election is made.
+Understanding the tax ramifications of different sources of income is critical to an athlete’s or entertainer’s financial management and well-being.

 5 The Tax Cuts and Jobs Act (2017)